eraasinglaa/tswd-portfolio-era/final-project-part-one.md

 ### II.
 Historical Context
 - Trends in international student enrollment over the past decade.
 - Major events or policies that have influenced these trends.
+- Why international students from different countries come to USA to study?

 ### III.
 Current Landscape
 - Latest statistics on international student enrollment.